 “He Admires England, but He Does Not Love Her”

-Chesterton argued that Kipling admired England because of her power.
-He did not love her for who she was:
+Chesterton argued that Kipling admired England because she was powerful.
+He did not love her because she was England:

 He admires England, but he does not love her; for we admire things with reasons, but love them without reasons.
 He admires England because she is strong, not because she is English.

-In contrast, Chesterton loved England as England — its customs, its eccentricities, its people.
+Now Chesterton.
+He loved England as England — its customs, its eccentricities, its people.
 Even, if you can believe it, its “food.”

 He requires no reason.
-He need offer no explanation.
+He requires no justification.